December 2012: Have you ever listed someone you don't know as a reference on your resume?

 October 2012: Does your company utilize an internal social network?

 More and more organizations are implementing and offering access to corporate connection and collaboration platforms within their immediate communications structure.
 Utilization of these offerings is often another matter.
-Leaders who are actively involved in promoting these tools tend to see greater usage.
+Leaders who are actively involved in promoting the use of these tools tend to see greater usage.

 September 2012: Do you feel that your business expanded too quickly?